Career Fairs/Events, Recruiting Release and Compliance Agreement Policy

 Recruiting Release and Compliance Agreement

-1. All students who wish to utilize placement services must agree to conform to ethical and professional practices throughout the recruiting process and grant the Career Services Network explicit permission to forward their resumes to interested employers, including:
+1. All students who wish to utilize Career Services must agree to conform to ethical and professional practices throughout the recruiting process and grant Career Services explicit permission to forward their resumes to interested employers, including:

 • On-Campus Interviews